UANATACA/ONESHOT-REPO/oneshot_gui.md

 	1 | {
 	2 |     "status": "200 OK",
 	3 |     "details": {
-	4 |         "791ef6ff519b41cfa2f311e6cd144586": {
+	4 |         "6d1cae4d55be4cdf9cac50ee36f73406": {
-	5 |             "username": "9900123",
+	5 |             "username": "9001800",
 	6 |             "password": true,
 	7 |             "pin": true
 	8 |         }
 	9 |     }
 	10| }

-This output tells us that a single token "791ef6ff519b41cfa2f311e6cd144586" exists.
-This token is associated to the RAO account with id "9900123" and can be used in place of the password and pin.
+This output tells us that a single token "6d1cae4d55be4cdf9cac50ee36f73406" exists.
+This token is associated to the RAO account with id "9001800" and can be used in place of the password and pin.

-To use tokens in a production environment, you will need to create them first with the corresponding API call.
+To use tokens in a production environment, you will need to create them first with the corresponding <a href="#tag/Tokens/paths/~1api~1v1~1token/post">Create token</a> API call.

-Tokens can also be generated without providing all credentials.
-In that case, the missing credentials (pin or password) have to be provided as additional arguments every time the token is used.
 </br>

 > STEP 2: Create a new Digital Signature Request

+API reference: <a href="#tag/Requests/paths/~1api~1v1~1request/post">Create request</a>

 Within the One-Shot Signature Service, all data pertaining to a given digital signature is collected within a Digital Signature Request.
 This includes both the identifying information of the signing user, which is provided when you create the signature request, and the document or documents to be signed, which we will upload later.

-We can crete a new signature request with a POST call to the api/v1/request API endpoint.
-This call must include enough information to identify both the signing user and the RAO initiating the request.
-The full description of the arguments accepted by this endpoint can be found in the detailed documentation, but for now it is enough to include at least the following:
+This call must include enough information to identify both the signing user and the RAO approving the request.
+The full description of the arguments accepted by this endpoint can be found in the API call detailed documentation, but for now it is enough to include at least the following:

 	1 | curl --location --request POST 'https://one-shot.developers.uanataca.com/api/v1/request' \
-	2 |      --form 'token=791ef6ff519b41cfa2f311e6cd144586' \
+	2 |      --form 'token=6d1cae4d55be4cdf9cac50ee36f73406' \
-	3 |      --form 'profile=PFnubeAFCiudadano' \
+	3 |      --form 'profile=PFnubeQAFCiudadano' \
 	4 |      --form 'given_name=name_of_the_user' \
 	5 |      --form 'surname_1=surname_of_the_user' \
 	6 |      --form 'email=user-example@domain.com' \
-	7 |      --form 'mobile_phone_number=+393391234567' \
+	7 |      --form 'mobile_phone_number=+343391234567' \
 	8 |      --form 'document_front=@document_front.png' \
 	9 |      --form 'document_rear=@document_rear.png' \
 	10|      --form 'document_owner=@document_owner.png'

 where token is the token representing the RAO credentials obtained in the previous step.

-Note that here we are providing images of the user's identification document.
-These may not be required in production if your Registration Authority allows enrollment without documents.

 If the signature request is completed successfully, we will get the unique identifier assigned to it: